fj222wh/Order_System_L3/docs/reflection.md

 Someting I have to take into consideration for future projects, is to spend more time on the design before coding to know how to decouple classes.
 Personally I struggle with keeping the cohesion high with low coupling.
 I noticed when I'm coding, way too often the code is coupled way too tight and one class is dependent of another class in a way which probably is incorrect.
 In severeal places I broke against the rule where we shoud not call a method directly on the return object.

+Web components could also have been used to follow SOC, and keep the views (ejs) more clean and readable.
+The layout for a webcomponent has been added but due to lack of time I could not refactor the code into webcomponents, but it could be an future improvement.

+Overall I have tried to write the code based on the standards in the literature Clean Code, but sometimes it is difficult to follow all of the principles.
+Especially when I had to refactor the code after reading more chapters, realizing I did lots of errors.